jinkoso/jinko-mcp/README.md

 # Hotel Booking MCP Server

-This repository contains a Machine Conversation Protocol (MCP) server for hotel booking, which allows LLMs to search for hotels, get hotel details, and book hotels through the Jinko Travel BFF API.
+A powerful MCP server that let developers add hotel shopping and booking capabilities within their agents.
+Access to 2 millions of hotels with live pricing and booking capabilities.
+Generate incremental revenue starting today.

+MCP (Model Context Protocol) is an open protocol that standardizes how applications provide context to LLMs - think of it as a USB-C port for AI applications, connecting models to external data sources and tools.

 ## Features

 1. **Session Creation**: Create a new booking session with location normalization
-2. **Search Hotels**: Search for available hotels based on location, dates, and other criteria
+2. **Search Hotels**: Search for available hotels based on location, dates, hotel amenities
-3. **Get Hotel Details**: Get detailed information about a specific hotel by ID
+3. **Get Hotel Details**: Get all rooms and rate available for a specific Hotel ID
 4. **Book Hotel**: Book a hotel by creating a quote and returning a payment link

 ## Session Management